madelinelui/madelinelui.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/pv-panels/)

+Wouldn't it be very useful to know when we need to maintain our equipment before a breakdown?

-In this time-series forecasting project, I conducted an explorative analysis and performance evaluation of two PV panels in India over 35 days, from a dataset downloaded from Kaggle.
+In this time-series forecasting project, I conducted an explorative analysis and performance evaluation of two PV panels in India over 35 days, from a dataset from Kaggle.
 Then, using XGBoost, I forecasted the DC power output over the next 7 days.

 <center><img src="images/pv-panels.png"/></center>